The Nursing Assistant Career Guide

 Nursing assistants will need to complete a state-approved training program.
 The education required can be gained through short-term training programs.
 Furthermore, to become a certified nursing assistant, more commonly referred to as a CNA, the nursing assistant has to pass a competency exam in the state in which they reside.

-As of May 2017, the median annual salary for nursing assistants was approximately $27,520.
-To find out what nursing assistants earn in your area, click the following link to the nursing assistant salary page at the Bureau of Labor and Statistics.
+As of May 2019, the median annual salary for nursing assistants was approximately $30,720.
+To find out what nursing assistants earn in your area, you can refer to the nursing assistant salary page at the Bureau of Labor and Statistics.

 How to Become a Certified Nursing Assistant (CNA)